Princess Peach: Showtime! Tops the the French Charts

 Princess Peach: Showtime!
-(NS) in its third week has remained in first place on the French charts for week 14, 2024, according to SELL.
+(NS) in its fourth week has remained in first place on the French charts for week 15, 2024, according to SELL.

-Mario Kart 8 Deluxe (NS) is up from fifth to second place, while Super Mario Bros.
+Mario Kart 8 Deluxe (NS) remained in second place and Super Mario Bros.
 Wonder (NS) remained in third place.
+Mario Vs. Donkey Kong (NS) re-entered the to five in furth place.

 Top sellers per system were as follows: